jamesnvc/occasionallycogent/_drafts/books-of-2016.md

 Salman Rushdie has become one of my favourite fiction authors and has kind of overtaken Michael Ondaatje in my affection (although I'll always love *In the Skin of a Lion*).
 *The Ground Beneath Her Feet* is a entertaining story that's kind of an alternate reality and stays engaging despite how much the timelines jump around.

+I don't want to spoil it, just read it.

 # Two Years Eight Months and Twenty-Eight Nights, by Salman Rushdie

 I read this right after *The Ground Beneath Her Feet*, which I think worked well (it made me realize the significance of the time span that repeatedly came up in that previous story).